rkunze/KSP-DOTSA/episode2/story.md

 A couple of tight moments after the (expected) loss of communication with SR-1 on reentry, and then

-> _Flight, Telemetry: Reacquired radio contact.
+> _Telemetry, Flight: Reacquired radio contact.
 SR-2 core still rotating, but
 > dampened._ \
-> _Flight, Telemetry: Parachutes deploying.
+> _Telemetry, Flight: Parachutes deploying.
 Rotation dampening further._ \
-> _Flight, Telemetry: Parachutes deployed in drogue configuration._ \
+> _Telemetry, Flight: Parachutes deployed in drogue configuration._ \
-> _Flight, Telemetry: Parachutes fully deployed, rotation stopped._ \
+> _Telemetry, Flight: Parachutes fully deployed, rotation stopped._ \
-> _Flight, Visual Observation: Confirm parachute deployment.
+> _Visual Observation, Flight: Confirm parachute deployment.
 We can see the Eaglet!_

 ![SR-2 flight](./SR-2_"Extended_Eaglet"-001:016-07:29:06.jpg)